jack-bradshaw/Spyglass/README.md

 </FrameLayout>
  ```

 The framework isn't limited to strings and has a lot of different annotations for handling other resource types.
 It also has annotations for defining default values and for passing in placeholder values if your methods have multiple parameters.
-The usage section goes into much more detail.

 ## In depth tutorial
 Use of the Spyglass framework is divided into four tasks: